esaezgil/esaezgil.github.io/content/post/enrique_2016_review.md

 Talks
 =====

-As I mentioned previously, I delivered a talk in the  [Barcelona Python Meetup](https://www.meetup.com/python-185/).
+As I mentioned previously, I [delivered a talk](https://esaezgil.github.io/post/python_best_practices/) in the  [Barcelona Python Meetup](https://www.meetup.com/python-185/).
 It was a good experience since I learnt a lot while preparing for the talk and I look forward to deliver another one in the future.
-Take a look at the [slides](https://speakerdeck.com/esaezgil/python-projects-best-practices-1).
+Take a look at the [slides](https://speakerdeck.com/esaezgil/python-projects-best-practices-1) and the [GitHub repo](https://github.com/esaezgil/pythonBestPractices) I created for it.

 <blockquote class="twitter-tweet tw-align-center">{{<tweet 789159836730679296>}}</blockquote>